How To: Transition to College

 - Learn and utilize basic counseling skills to build a collaborative working relationship with each client.

-Biofeedback training takes place during Spring quarter, over two weeks and covers many topics.
-A Biofeedback mandatory training refresher will take place during zero week and all Biofeedback technicians will be required to attend.There is a weekly commitment of 6-8 hours, which includes client contact and weekly meetings with a supervisor for on-going training.
+Biofeedback technicians are required to attend the Mandatory Biofeedback Training that takes place during zero week.
+Biofeedback technicians are also required to provide the center with 6-8 hours per week for client appointments and weekly meetings with a supervisor for on-going training.
 Technicians will also represent Counseling and Psychological Services at tabling events to describe the biofeedback program twice during the school year.
 Technicians are committed to the program for three consecutive quarters.

 Technicians will participate in weekly mandatory group supervision with other technicians and a supervisor to discuss various client issues.
 Good listening skills are essential.
 Professionalism and standards of confidentiality are strongly enforced.
 Most importantly, technicians will learn multiple relaxation and imagery strategies in order to train clients.